jpomykala/jpomykala.github.io/_posts/2021-02-23-sending-emails-based-on-user-activity.md

 ![mjml template creation](/assets/2021-02-23/mjml-code.png)

 I know a tool called for e-mail templates.
 [MJML](https://mjml.io) is a super simple and easy to use framework for e-mail template creation.
-It's based on React ☺️ and generate e-mail templates works on almost all kind of devices and e-mails programs.
-Created e-mail templates looks very good also on mobiles. 📱
+It's based on React ☺️ and generated e-mail templates works on almost all kind of devices and e-mail programs.
+Created e-mail template looks good also on mobiles. 📱

 I made a very simple template with [mjml](https://mjml.io).